brian-silabs/soc-empty-gpd-dmp/README.md

 2. An issue when using the RAIL MP library where RAIL_Idle(handle, RAIL_IDLE, ) aborts TX

+3. Re-wrote the architecture to enable Cryptographic calls due to RX phases

 ## Known issues :
   * The GP Sink Sends the Commissioning Repliess too late (~ 74ms)